Over 55 and struggling for cash or just want a more comfortable retirement?

 You take out a mortgage which is secured on your property.
 Most providers allow you the choice whether to mortgage the whole property or keep some back for either future use or to leave a legacy to your family.

 You can then choose to either pay back interest payments (in which case the debt remains constant) or “roll up” interest (in which case the debt gets larger in the future).
 The loan amount plus any interest (if rolled up) is then paid back when you ultimately leave your property, usually for long term care or on death.

 You can usually raise up to 60% of your properties value using this method depending on your circumstances.
 Generally speaking the older you are the more you may receive.

 You actually SELL part, or all of your home to a reversion provider in return for a lump sum or regular income.
 The reversion provider then leases back your property giving you the right to permanently reside there until you leave (usually due to long term care or death).
 Under normal circumstances you pay a “peppercorn rent”, perhaps £12 per year.

-You can choose to sell part or all of your property, the more you sell the more you will raise immediately but the less is left for your estate.
-The % of your property you retain will always stay the same and therefore you may continue to benefit from some of your properties appreciation in value.
+You can choose to sell part or all of your property.
+However, the more you sell the more you will raise immediately but the less is left for your estate.
+The % of your property you retain will always stay the same.
+Therefore you may continue to benefit from some of your properties appreciation in value.